RetroDECK/ES-DE/CONTRIBUTING.md

 * Migration tools for importing game metadata and media from other front-end applications
 * Auto-import tools for Steam, Lutris etc.

-To see which features have been implemented in previous versions, refer to [RELEASES.md](RELEASES.md).
+To see which features have been implemented in previous versions, please refer to [CHANGELOG.md](CHANGELOG.md).

 ### Coding style